thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added new payment export system, thanks to MadeByMike
 * New: Added a legend to the user info fieldset
-* New: Added a new "class" parameter to the [purchas_link} short code
+* New: Added a new "class" parameter to the [purchas_link} shortcode
 * New: Added new edd_is_checkout() conditional function
 * Fix: Bug with the ajax function that adds items to the cart - it did not show the price option name until page was refreshed
 * Fix: Bug in the purchase receipt that caused it to include all source file links, not just the ones set to the price option purchase